prithviBytes/react-todolist-app/README.md

 ### General Info

 Its mandatory to build a Todo Application while learning any Web-Dev framework.
 I made this Todo-List using React.
+The data stays persistant in the local storage.

 ### Environment